 Katja, tell us who you are and what you do

 Katja: Sure.
 As you already mentioned, I am 22 years old and I am studying marketing and communication.

 What do you especially like about that field of study?
 And what are typical tasks there like?

 Katja: Instead of exams, we often work individually or in groups on projects and papers that require a lot of qualitative and quantitative research.
 And exactly because of that I chose this study program, as I really like doing research.
 I also enjoy conducting interviews because, in my opinion, you get the most honest answers during a personal conversation.

 But to just attach audio files of these interviews to your project is not enough for the lecturers, right?

 Katja: Unfortunately not.
 And for the analysis of an interview, writing it down is necessary anyway.
-I had never heard of the word 'transcription' before going to university and was quite shocked when I realized how much work it actually takes to write down an interview.
+I had never heard of the word ‘transcription’ before going to university and was quite shocked when I realized how much work it actually takes to write down an interview.
 A ten minute interview can easily take one hour to transcribe, so you lose a lot of valuable time.
-Especially since I have a part-time job on the weekends, transcription is just really annoying.
+Especially since I have a part-time job on the weekends, transcription at university is just really annoying.